 When choosing a plan, you are usually responsible for setting the deductible amount, so keep in mind that lower deductibles mean higher premiums, and vice-versa.
 Think about what you could realistically afford in the event of an accident, and not just how much you want to pay in premiums.
 Having a low premium is nice in the sense that your car insurance costs less on a month-to-month basis, but if paying your entire deductible would cripple you financially (let’s say your deductible is $1,000 and you have no money in savings), that could hurt you way more in the long run.
 Try to strike the right balance between the two.

-Some of the factors that these rating companies take into account include the type of company (whether they underwrite their own policies, function as subsidiaries to other underwriters, or are simply a marketplace, offering quotes from various different underwriters).
+Some of the factors that these rating companies take into account include the type of company (whether they underwrite their own policies, function as subsidiaries to other underwriters, or are simply a marketplace that offers quotes from various entities).
 The company's marketshare is also an important element to consider, especially as it relates to their time in business.
-For instance, one would expect long-standing businesses to have a correspondingly large marketshare, and if this weren't the case, then we'd have to take a closer look as to why.

 We classify life insurance providers into three categories.
 Underwriters are insurance companies that underwrite their own policies.
 Subsidiaries, or partners, are companies either owned by an underwriter, or who have partnered with a single underwriter for all of their policies.
 A marketplace is a company that offers consumers quotes across multiple underwriters.

 Marketshare and premium information was compiled from the 2016 National Association of Insurance Commissioners Market Share Report.